-A. Short-term Investments:
+- A. Short-term Investments: - 1.
+The objective of short-term investments is to produce a return that equates to prevailing short-term rates applicable to the quality specified below.
+The Short-term Investments target allocation is 3% of the total fund assets, with an allocation range tolerance between 1% and 5% of total fund assets.

-- 1. The objective of short-term investments is to produce a return that equates to prevailing short-term rates applicable to the quality specified below. - 2.
-All monies not deployed in permanent investments shall be invested in short-term investment vehicles as provided below. - 3.
-Money market instruments shall include: - a.
+- 2. All monies not deployed in permanent investments shall be invested in short-term investment vehicles as provided below. - 3.
+Instruments shall include: - a.
 Direct obligations of the U. S. Treasury including bills, notes, and bonds, and repurchase agreements secured by those obligations. - b.
-U.S. Treasury money market mutual funds that are SEC registered 2(a)-7 and AAA rated by at least two of Moody's, Standard and Poor's or Fitch and whose investment guidelines are substantially equivalent to and consistent with the System's overall short-term investment criteria.
+U.S. Treasury money market mutual funds that are SEC registered 2(a)-7 and AAA rated by at least two of Moody's, Standard and Poor's or Fitch and whose investment guidelines are substantially equivalent to and consistent with the System's overall short-term investment criteria. - c.
+Obligations issued by government sponsored enterprises (GSEs) or US government agencies.